KhoiTruong23/-Verilog-HDL-Pulse-generator-for-servo-in-CNC-applications-/readme.md

-# [System Verilog] Pulse generator for servo in CNC applications using DDA (Digital Differential Analyzer) interpolation algorithm
+# [Verilog HDL] Pulse generator for servo in CNC applications using DDA (Digital Differential Analyzer) interpolation algorithm

 This is a mini project in embedded control system course.
 This is an implementation for 1 axis with DDA algorithm.
 The same technique could be applied to following axis.